Southern Methodist University: Undergraduate housing

-Since the autumn of 2014, Southern Methodist University's undergraduate housing system has operated on a residential commons model rooted in similar systems at Oxford and Cambridge Universities in England.
+Since the autumn of 2014, Southern Methodist University's undergraduate housing system has operated on a residential commons model rooted in the colleges of Oxford and Cambridge universities in England.
 Undergraduate students are required to live on campus for their first two years, and they must live their first year in one of the eleven residential commons that they are randomly sorted into after enrollment.
 Each commons houses a faculty-in-residence and a residential community director that organize events and interact with the residents.
 The eleven residential commons are Armstrong, Boaz, Cockrell-McIntosh, Crum, Kathy Crow, Loyd, Mary Hay-Peyton-Shuttles, McElvaney, Morrison-McGinnis, Virginia-Snider, and Ware.
 Built in 1926, Virginia-Snider Commons is the oldest of the current residence halls.
 It served as a women's dormitory in the university's early years, and it later served as the common residence hall for students in the University Honors Program before the implementation of the residential commons model.
 The youngest commons are those that opened in 2014: Armstrong, Kathy Crow, Ware, Loyd, and Crum.

-After their first year, students have the option of moving into other on-campus housing facilities such as Greek Life houses, SMU Service House, and apartment-style upperclassman housing, such as Moore Hall and Daniel Two.
-A new SMU-owned apartment building has also been added in 2020 across from Daniel Two on Daniel Avenue.
-After two years, students are able to live off campus if they would like.

-SMU has also temporarily allowed fully virtual students in the first two years to live off-campus during the 2020 school year because of COVID-19.
-This is to protect any student who wants to be close to campus, yet fears the risks of living in a large dorm.